Summary

 | Price (Pro Tier) | $20/month (Claude Pro) | $19/month (Pro) | $20/month (Pro) | $15/month (Pro) |

 The fundamental difference is philosophical.
-GitHub Copilot is designed to assist you while you drive — it is a co-pilot in the truest sense.
-Cursor is an AI-native editor that blurs the line between writing code yourself and having AI write it.
-Claude Code is an autonomous agent that you delegate tasks to.
-You tell it what to build, and it builds it.
+GitHub Copilot is designed to assist a developer who remains at the controls; it is a co-pilot in the strict sense.
+Cursor is an AI-native editor that blurs the line between writing code manually and having AI write it.
+Claude Code is an autonomous agent to which tasks are delegated.
+The developer specifies what to build, and Claude Code builds it.

 In practice, many developers use multiple tools.
-A common pattern is using Claude Code for large-scale tasks (new features, refactoring, complex bug fixes) and Copilot or Cursor for the moment-to-moment inline coding experience.
-They are not mutually exclusive.
+A common pattern uses Claude Code for large-scale tasks (new features, refactoring, complex bug fixes) and Copilot or Cursor for the moment-to-moment inline coding experience.
+The tools are not mutually exclusive.

-Extended Thinking: How Claude Reasons Through Hard Problems
+Extended Thinking: How Claude Reasons Through Difficult Problems

-One of Claude’s most powerful and underappreciated features is extended thinking — the ability to spend more time reasoning through a problem before generating a response.
-This is not just “taking longer to answer.”
-It is a fundamentally different mode of operation that produces dramatically better results on complex tasks.
+One of Claude’s most capable and underappreciated features is extended thinking, which allows the model to devote additional time to reasoning through a problem before generating a response.
+This is not merely a matter of taking longer to answer.
+It is a fundamentally different mode of operation that produces substantially improved results on complex tasks.

-When extended thinking is enabled, Claude generates an internal chain-of-thought before producing its visible response.
-This chain-of-thought can be quite long — sometimes thousands of tokens of internal reasoning — and it allows Claude to break complex problems into steps, consider multiple approaches, check its own work, and catch errors before presenting a final answer.
+When extended thinking is enabled, Claude generates an internal chain of thought before producing its visible response.
+This chain of thought can extend to thousands of tokens of internal reasoning.
+It permits Claude to decompose complex problems into steps, consider multiple approaches, verify its own work, and identify errors before presenting a final answer.

-The impact on quality is substantial.
-On mathematical reasoning benchmarks, extended thinking improves Claude’s accuracy by 15-30 percentage points on the hardest problems.
+The impact on quality is considerable.
+On mathematical reasoning benchmarks, extended thinking improves Claude’s accuracy by 15-30 percentage points on the most difficult problems.
 On coding tasks, it reduces bugs in first-attempt solutions by roughly 40%.
-On analytical tasks requiring multi-step logic — like financial modeling or legal analysis — the improvements are even more pronounced.
+On analytical tasks that require multi-step logic, such as financial modelling or legal analysis, the improvements are even more pronounced.

 import anthropic